opencog/guile-dbi/guile-dbi/README.md

 Guile-DBI
 =========
-guile-dbi provides a simple, generic, easy-to-use scheme/guile interface to SQL databases, such as Postgres or MySQL.
+guile-dbi provides a simple, generic, easy-to-use scheme/guile interface to SQL databases, such as Postgres, MySQL or SQLite3.

 The system is split into two parts: the DBI (database independent) part, which provides the scheme interfaces, and the DBD (database dependent)